Use Superset to query and visualize data

 - Password: admin

-Optional: Create an admin user with a unique password.
+Optional: Create a new admin user with a unique password.

 - In the Superset UI, click Settings in the top right and select List Users.